BLACKROOSTER73/open-fleet-tracker-v2/README.md

-# SteelJet Tracker
+# Open Fleet Tracker

-Modular rewrite of the SteelJet Tracker.
+Modular rewrite of the Open Fleet Tracker.
 Behavior is 100% preserved from the original single-file script -- this is a structural refactor only, not a feature change.